 Strip Malls Are Still Going Strong in the Retail Commercial Real Estate Space

 There are some aspects of the economy that are faltering, and retail business seems to have bee hit hard over the past few years.
 Large companies like Toys R Us no longer exist because they could not stay afloat amid internet-based businesses like Amazon.
 Many of the popular stores, like Walmart and Target, are inflating their online footprint to provide customers with access to more inventory and keep business going strong.
 There is one area of retail that seems to be booming, and that is strip malls.
 Builders are still constructing strips made from a conglomerate of retail offerings in the hopes that consumers going to one will go to another.
-If you are looking for investment in real estate, the strip mall may be the way to go.
+If you are looking for good real estate investments, strip malls are worth considering for many reasons.